-Statistics show that sales of electrical products increase during the month of December.
-This increase in electrical product purchases, combined with the advent of colder weather in many parts of the country, increases the likelihood of electrical fires, electrocutions and injuries.
+Statistics show that sales of electrical products increase during December.
+This increase in electrical product purchases, combined with the advent of colder weather in many parts of the country, increases the likelihood of electrical fires, electrocutions, and injuries.

 Cooking fires are also common during the winter months due largely in part to the holiday season.
 Our handy infographic can help you Prevent Common Kitchen Hazards during the winter months and throughout the year.

 Further, portable generators are commonly used in the winter as a result of storm-induced power outages.
-In fact, the Consumer Product Safety Commission reports that 50% of all portable generator-related carbon monoxide deaths occur during the winter months (November - February).
-Also, winter storms can also lead to serious hazards such as downed power lines and flooding.
+The Consumer Product Safety Commission reports that 50% of all portable generator-related carbon monoxide deaths occur during the winter months (November – February).
+Also, winter storms can lead to serious hazards such as downed power lines and flooding.

 Following manufacturers’ instructions is the first step in avoiding electrical hazards and preventing deaths and injuries during the winter months and all year long.
 In this section, you will find safety tips and reminders to help you and your loved ones stay safe during the winter season.